 What to wear in Iceland in October

-Be sure to pack items like wool socks, a warm hat, gloves, rain gear, a winter coat, and comfortable, waterproof boots or trail runners.
-And don’t forget to grab an authentic Icelandic sheep wool sweater to keep extra warm on your escapades.
+Be sure to pack wool socks, a warm hat, gloves, rain gear, a winter coat, and comfortable, waterproof boots or trail runners.
+And don’t forget to grab an authentic Icelandic sheep wool sweater to keep extra warm on your adventures.

 you should always dress properly when travelling Iceland